x-tools-author/x-tools/README.md

 *xTools* is a user-friendly, open-source, cross-platform, easily extendable(using Lua and JavaScript) debugging tool-set based on Qt (Qt6.8 is recommended).
 It offers extensive support for serial port, HID, BLE, UDP, TCP, web socket, Modbus and CAN Bus debugging functionalities.

 > [!WARNING]
 > Qt 6.9.2 is required to build xTools on macOS 26.0(and later).
+Qt 6.8(Other will be nice but is not test) is required to build for Android platform.

 >[!NOTE]
 > You can get *xTools* form [Micorsoft Store(sponsor)](https://apps.microsoft.com/detail/9p29h1ndnkbb) or from [Github Release(community)](https://github.com/x-tools-author/x-tools/releases).